Habitat

 💪 retrospectives

-Work environment in LegalVision was fast-moving and ever-changing.
-The deadline was tight, and as the sole designer, I needed to prove myself as outcome-driven, prioritised delivery while influencing the team with design thinking.
-There was no rigid UX process, just swift product strategy.
+The work environment at LegalVision was fast-moving and ever-changing.
+The deadline was tight, and as the sole designer, I needed to prove myself as outcome-driven and delivery-focused while influencing the team through design thinking.
+There was no rigid UX process, just a swift product strategy.

 The main stakeholders for this project were the in-house lawyers.
-This might sound approachable, but they were always busy, and usually did not understand the value of design.
-As many times as I could recall, I had to avoid the collaborative workshops from turning into a brief-giving session.
-Users needed to see proposals closed to the end product in order to give feedback.
-Once we found consensus, I started gaining valuable insights from their expertise, which drove the project to ultimate success.
+This might sound approachable, but they were always busy and usually did not understand the value of design.
+As many times as I can recall, I had to prevent the collaborative workshops from turning into mere brief-giving sessions.
+Users needed to see proposals close to the final product in order to provide meaningful feedback.
+Once we reached consensus, I began gaining valuable insights from their expertise, which ultimately drove the project to success.

 NEXT PROJECT